 - Vinyl flooring in homes and schools – linoleum flooring is a much safer option.
-It is a bio-based material made from linseed oil, is not a chlorinated plastic like vinyl (thereby avoiding the release of dioxins and furans), and does not contain or release
+It is a bio-based material made from linseed oil, is not a chlorinated plastic like vinyl (thereby avoiding the release of dioxins and furans).

 - Vinyl playground equipment – visit Chej’s Vinyl School for an interactive website to find alternatives to this and many other common products in schools.

-Help CHEJ safeguard our children from toxic chemicals in lunchboxes, backpacks and other school supplies.
-Click here to find out how.
+Check out CHEJ’s 2016 Back to School Guide to PVC-free School Supplies and help CHEJ safeguard our children from toxic chemicals in lunchboxes, backpacks and other school supplies.

 He is the author or co-author of numerous reports including the Wasting of Rural New York State-Factory Farms and Public Health, Volatile Vinyl-the New Shower Curtain’s Chemical Smell, Baby’s Toxic Bottle-BPA Leaching From Popular Baby Bottles, No Silver Lining-An Investigation Into BPA in Canned Foods, and Toxic Toys R Us.
 He has a BS in Environmental Studies from the State University of NY at Buffalo.